WebFiori/docs/routing.md

 }
 ```

-Creating routes to classes is not the recomended way of creating routes as this might cause problems with detecting the source of a bug in the application.

 ## Generic Routes

 Suppose that we have a we have a website that publishes news.
 Each post will have its own link.
 The posts has a URI structute that looks like `https://example.com/news/some_post`.
 One way to route the user to the correct post is to create a unique route for each post.
 If there are 1000 posts, then we have to create 1000 routes which is overwhelming.